jiowchern/Regulus.Remote/document/communications-method.md

 ---
 #### Restrictions
-1. The maximum amount of method parameters is 5.
-If there are more than 5, refactor to one class.
-2. Return values only support void or Regulus.Remote.Value.
+Return values only support void or Regulus.Remote.Value.